PostHog/posthog.com/contents/blog/mixpanel-alternatives.md

 The four most popular alternatives to Mixpanel are:

-1. **PostHog:** An open-source, all-in-one platform that combines analytics with features like A/B testing, feature flags, session replay, and user surveys.
+1. **[PostHog](#posthog):** An open-source, all-in-one platform that includes analytics, A/B testing, features flags, session replay, and user surveys.
-2. **Google Analytics 4:** The latest version of Google's analytics platform, which adopts many of the ideas first defined by Mixpanel.
+2. **[Google Analytics 4](#google-analytics-4-ga4):** The latest version of Google's analytics platform that now offers more for product teams.
-3. **Amplitude:** Mixpanel's long-time rival and a popular choice among large enterprise customers.
+3. **[Amplitude](#amplitude):** Mixpanel's long-time rival and a popular choice among large enterprise customers.
-4. **Heap:** A mid-market alternative that also offers session replay.
+4. **[Heap](#heap):** A mid-market alternative that also offers session replay, and autocaptures events.

-In this guide, we explore how they compare to Mixpanel, who uses them, and which is the best Mixpanel alternative depending your needs.
+In this guide, we explore how they compare to Mixpanel, who uses them, and which is the best Mixpanel alternative depending on your needs.

 ## PostHog